Jungle Scout Review: Is It The Best Amazon Product Research Tool?

 It's the classic “chicken and the egg” situation…

-So one popular way to launch a product is to nearly “giveaway” your product by selling it at a steep discount, or using a service like Jump Send or Viral Launch to distribute coupons in a more systematic way to deal-seeking customers.
+One popular way to launch a product is to nearly “giveaway” your product by selling it at a steep discount.
+You can also use a service like Jump Send or Viral Launch to distribute coupons more systematically to deal-seeking customers.

-There are different strategies you can follow to run an effective giveaway, like the CPR method made popular by Helium 10.
+You can follow different strategies to run an effective giveaway, like the CPR method made popular by Helium 10.

-Essentially, you use a special URL with your giveaway to help give your listing a boost in Amazon's rankings.
+Essentially, you use a special URL with your giveaway to help give your product ranking a boost on Amazon.

-So in terms of Jungle Scout, the number you see in the “Recommended Giveaway” is the estimated number of units you'd need to giveaway every day over a 1 – 2 week period to make your way to the top 3 spots in Amazon for that search term.
+In terms of using Jungle Scout, the number you see in the “Recommended Giveaway” is the estimated number of units you'd need to give away every day over a 1 – 2 week period to make your way to the top 3 spots in Amazon for that search term.

 So in the example above, if I wanted to be one of the first 3 listings that shows up for “cheese grater” you'd need to make sure you sell 36 units per day for at least 7 days.

 As you can see – that cost can add up quickly!

 However, knowing this number is good because it helps you do the math and decide just how viable your product idea is.

 Can you afford to lose quite a bit early on before making a profit?